sourcing-101

 - Packaging and labeling are correct

 Why it matters: This is your last window to course-correct.
 A problem spotted at 20% can be fixed.
-A problem discovered at 100% means rework or rejection.
+The same problem discovered at 100% means rework or rejection.

 3. Pre-Shipment Inspection (PSI)